alex-sun/ir2dis2/.roo/rules/python-local-packages.md

 - **VENDOR_DIR**: `./.python_packages`
 - **LOCK_FILES**: `requirements.txt`

-## Installing dependencies (project-only, not inside Docker)
-- Use `make install` to install dependencies

 ## Benefits
 - You can now access sources of installed dependencies.
-Please remember it and use it when needed
+Please remember it and use it when needed.